-As the heat starts to put stress your lawn you may notice full brown blades of grass or grass with brown tips.
-They may have begun to curl and this can turn into brown patches which can have a severe impact on your lawn.
-Often times the start of this is due to inpropper watering to keep you lawn healthy.
+As the heat starts to put stress on your lawn you may notice full brown blades of grass or grass with brown tips.
+They may have begun to curl.
+This can turn into brown patches which can have a severe impact on your lawn.
+Often this is due to improper watering to keep your lawn healthy.
 Other signs and symptoms of heat stress include the following:

 - A lawn that has become brown can also potentially be the result of Chinch bugs or other similar insects.
-Clinch bugs work by sucking the moisture directly from the blades of grass.
+Chinch bugs work by sucking the moisture directly from the blades of grass.

 For lawns to truly flourish, it requires a proper watering technique.
-If you are apt to watering your lawn lightly each day, you are actually doing more harm than good.
+If you are watering your lawn lightly each day, you are actually doing more harm than good.
 This technique creates shallow roots that are not equipped to handle hot, dry weather.
 It’s recommended that you water your lawn only 2-3 times a week.
 If this is something you struggle with you may consider having Grasshopper Gardens install an irrigation system to help prevent this issue.

 Lawns that experience a lot of foot traffic, heavy mowing equipment or other heavy equipment, are more likely to become compacted.
 This then creates difficulty for your lawn to receive the air, moisture and nutrients it needs to thrive.
 To relieve this stress, and create air flow, your lawn will need to be aerated.
 Aeration opens up spaces for air, water and nutrients to reach the grassroots.

 Whether you should allow your lawn to become dormant or not will depend on the specific situation you are facing.
 Conditions where the heat has become too much for your lawn to overcome, it may go into a dormant state until cool, moist weather returns.
 However, if you have a newer lawn, it may still have shallow roots, in which case it is essential to maintain a healthy watering routine.
-Each case is different and it is best to discuss the needs of your lawn with Grasshopper Gardens prior to making a decision on your own.
+Each case is different, and it is best to discuss the needs of your lawn with a landscape professional before deciding on your own.